 Annie blinked rapidly, something he’d seen her do over the years whenever elated.
 God, she was in love with him.
 “I already told him about us.”

 A stab of guilt, mixed with a sense of pride, washed down his gut.
-“What did you tell him?”
+“What did you say?”

 “The truth—that we’ve been sweethearts from when we were… Come to think of it, how old were we then?
 Six?”

-He clapped his hands over an insect buzzing about his face.
+He swatted at an insect buzzing about his face.
 “Eeh, honestly, I can’t remember.
 Our parents became neighbors even before any of us were born.”